eradman/ephemeralpg/README.md

 Ephemeral PostgreSQL
 ====================

-Run tests on an isolated, temporary Postgres database.
+Run tests on an isolated, temporary PostgreSQL database.

 Temporary database created with `pg_tmp` have a limited shared memory footprint and are automatically garbage-collected after the number of seconds specified by